yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2023/index.md

 ### Turnip

-Adreno 750 aside, the Turnip network of support continues to improve.
+Adreno 750 aside, which Mesa [already has in the oven](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/26934), the Turnip network of support continues to improve.
-Current [releases](https://github.com/K11MCH1/AdrenoToolsDrivers/releases) for example have added support for rare variants, like Adreno 642L and Adreno 644.
+Current [releases](https://github.com/K11MCH1/AdrenoToolsDrivers/releases) for example have added support for rare GPU variants, like Adreno 642L and Adreno 644.
 Performance has improved too, as well as stability.

 Keep up to date with Turnip releases; they usually only bring benefits.